 - Professor Jean-Christophe Galloux, Université Panthéon-Assas, France;

 - Professor Andreas Heinemann, University of Zurich, Switzerland; and

-- Professor Raquel Xalabarder Plantada, Universitat Oberta de Catalunya.
+- Professor Raquel Xalabarder Plantada, Universitat Oberta de Catalunya, Spain.

 Board of Trustees

-In June 2010, Professor Peter Gruss, the President of the Max Planck Society, appointed the following members for the six-year term until 2016:
+In 2016, Professor Martin Stratmann, the President of the Max Planck Society, appointed the following members for the six-year term including 2021: